invopop/gobl.verifactu/README.md

 		panic(err)
 	}

-	// Convert the GOBL envelope to a Veri*Factu document td, err := tc.Convert(env)
+	// Convert the GOBL envelope to a VeriFactu document td, err := tc.Convert(env)
 	if err != nil {
 		panic(err)